Hyperspawn/.github/profile/user_guide.md

 - Check for software updates or driver updates for your VR headset, motion capture system, and humanoid robot.
 - Restart the Hyperspawn software or your computer.

-If you still need assistance, please [open an issue](https://github.com/username/hyperspawn/issues/new) or contact us at contact@hyperspawn.com.
+If you still need assistance, please [open an issue](https://github.com/username/hyperspawn/issues/new) or contact us at priyanshu@hyperspawn.co